What Students Want in a College Search

 Over the past two decades, the higher education landscape has changed drastically, forcing administrators and educators to address new challenges in university funding, academic programming and student recruitment.

 Funding has become a more acute issue for both public and private institutions in recent years, affecting recruitment efforts and programming development.
-Many institutions have countered funding issues by upping student recruitment goals in 2016.
+Many institutions have countered funding issues by upping student recruitment goals.
 Unfortunately, more than half of institutions fell short of their goals.

 Our team at L&S is helping higher education institutions navigate these new waters by focusing on a few core areas.